 - There is no specific regulation of operation of the BoD.

 This deviation is explained by the fact that the provisions of the Company's Articles of Association, combined with the provisions of the regulatory law 4548/2018 and the rest of the regulatory framework, are considered to be completely adequate for the organization and the operation, in general, of the Bod, and ensure the full, correct and timely completion of its duties and the sufficient examination of all matters with regard to which it is called to make decisions.

 -The BoD, at the beginning of each calendar year, does not adopt a meeting diary and a 12-month action plan, which may be revised according to the needs of the Company.

 This deviation is easily understood by the fact that all members of the Company's BoD are residents of the prefecture of Attica while the headquarters of the Company are also easily accessible and therefore it is easy for the BoD to be convoked and convened, whenever the needs of the Company or the law require it, without the need for the existence of a predetermined action plan.
+Furthermore, after the harmonization of the Company's Articles of Association with the provisions of Law No. 4548/2018, there is now an explicit statutory provision for the possibility of meeting the Board of Directors by teleconference, regarding to some or all its members, and it is therefore possible to convene that corporate body, whenever necessary, with a view to adequately addressing and resolving the issues arising and taking appropriate decisions.

 -There is no provision for the support of the BoD during the exercise of its work, by a competent, specialized and experienced corporate secretary, who will be present during its meetings.

 This deviation is due to the existence of a wholesome technological infrastructure for the faithful recording and imprinting of the meetings of the BoD.
 Furthermore, all members of the BoD are able, if such need arises, to appeal to the services of the Company's legal counsels in order to ensure the compliance of the BoD with the current legal and regulatory framework.
 It is noted that according to the new CGC, the duties of a corporate secretary can be performed by either a senior employee or the legal counsel, while the corporate secretary's task is to provide practical support to the President and the other BoD members, individually and collectively, with the ultimate goal and object the full compliance of the BoD with the legal and statutory requirements and provisions.

 The Company intends to examine in the near future the necessity of establishing a post of corporate secretary, aiming at the even more efficient operation of the BoD and the provision of any required assistance to its members.